estruyf/blog-content/content/posts/2024-07-05-reporting-your-playwright-tests-to-microsoft-teams.md

 ---
-title: Reporting your Playwright tests to Microsoft Teams
+title: "Reporting your Playwright tests to Microsoft Teams"
 longTitle: ""
 customField: ""
-slug: /reporting-playwright-tests-microsoft-teams/
+slug: "/reporting-playwright-tests-microsoft-teams/"
-description: Learn how to easily report your Playwright test results to a Microsoft Teams channel with the help of the playwright-msteams-reporter reporter.
+description: "Learn how to easily report your Playwright test results to a Microsoft Teams channel with the help of the playwright-msteams-reporter reporter."
-date: 2024-07-05T15:01:13.964Z
+date: "2024-07-05T15:01:13.964Z"
-lastmod: 2024-07-05T15:01:13.964Z
+lastmod: "2024-07-05T15:01:13.964Z"
-preview: /social/f10eecfb-3dcc-4172-9e70-70f2d2158d79.png
+preview: "/social/e974f0d0-077a-462a-90b1-29eb01236e24.png"
 draft: false
 comments: true
 tags:
-  - Microsoft Teams
+  - "Microsoft Teams"
-  - Playwright
+  - "Playwright"
-  - Testing
+  - "Testing"
-  - E2E
+  - "E2E"
-type: post
+type: "post"
 ---

 When you work in a team that uses Microsoft Teams as its primary communication tool, it can be useful to report your test results directly to a Teams channel.
 This way, everyone on your team can quickly see the test results and act on them if needed.